 Monocacy National Battlefield

 On July 9, 1864, Union General Lew Wallace’s greatly outnumbered troops, many of whom were untried in battle, were defeated by Confederate forces led by General Jubal Early.
 The Visitor Center tells the story about the “battle that saved Washington”.
-Monocacy National Battlefield is also the site of L’Hermitage, the largest known slave habitation site in the mid-Atlantic region.
+Monocacy National Battlefield is also the site of L’Hermitage, the largest known enslaved habitation site in the mid-Atlantic region.
+Allow 1 hour.

 Brunswick Railroad Museum/C&O Canal Visitor Center

-The charming town of Harpers Ferry is located at the confluence of the Potomac and Shenandoah rivers.
-Learn about John Brown’s historic raid on the armory in 1859 and its role in the Civil War.
-Visit Storer College, a historically black school that is now a training facility for the Park Service.
+The historic town of Harpers Ferry is located at the confluence of the Potomac and Shenandoah rivers.
+Learn about John Brown’s raid on the Federal armory in 1859 and its role in the Civil War.
+Visit Storer College, a historically black college that is now a training facility for the National Park Service.
 Frederick Douglass served as a trustee of Storer College, and delivered a memorable oration on the subject of John Brown here in 1881.
+Allow 2.5 hours.